Why I Switched My Web Designer Client Portal Away from Notion

 For those of you who have already purchased my Notion client portal, you’ll soon get tutorials for recreating this setup in Kitchen—free of charge— IF you want to try it too.
 You’ve already invested in the system, and I’m committed to making this transition as smooth as possible for you!

 Curious about Kitchen?
-Give their free plan a try*.
+Give their free trial a try*.
 Who knows—it might just become your new favorite, too.
 And when you’re ready to upgrade your workflows for good... well, I’ll see you in the Kitchen. 😉😂🤭 (Sorry, but I had to!)